Corporate Transparency Act

 While no filing is needed to rely on an exemption, it’s important to document the facts and circumstances of the reliance for compliance purposes.

-You can read more about this topic in the US Department of the Treasury’s Fact Sheet.
+You can read more about the Corporate Transparency Act in the US Department of the Treasury’s Fact Sheet.

 FinCEN issued guidance for small firms here: Small Entity Compliance Guide.

-Waystone Compliance Solutions’ dedicated team of compliance professionals has extensive experience in assisting firms with their FinCEN obligations.
-If you require more information on this topic or are interested in learning about our regulatory filing services, please reach out to your usual Waystone representative, or contact us below.
+Waystone Compliance Solutions’ dedicated team of US compliance professionals has extensive experience in assisting firms with their FinCEN obligations.
+If you require more information on the Corporate Transparency Act or are interested in learning about our regulatory filing services, please reach out to your usual Waystone representative, or contact us below.

 Contact us